CrypticH3RO/CodingQuestions/README.md

 # CodingQuestions
-Post my solutions here to coding questions
+Posting my solutions to coding questions in this repository